 This stuff is liquid gold for anyone diving into the plant-based lifestyle or just looking to mix up their dip game.
 I think you'll be super happy you gave this recipe a try.

-If you're looking for a nutritional yeast-free queso sauce, visit Vegan Queso Blanco (White Cheese Dip) for a delicious alternative.
+If you're looking for vegan queso sauce free from nutritional yeast, visit Vegan Queso Blanco (White Cheese Dip) for a delicious alternative.

 Jump to:

-- It's creamy as a dream, and yet there's not a drop of dairy in sight.
+- It's creamy, and yet there's not a drop of dairy in sight.

 - All wholesome, plant-based ingredients.